Active Substance: cabozantinib s-malate

 How is Cabometyx used?

 Cabometyx can only be obtained with a prescription and treatment should be started by a doctor who has experience in using cancer medicines.

 Cabometyx is available as tablets (20, 40 and 60 mg).
 The recommended dose is 60 mg once a day.
-Patients should not eat for at least two hours before and one hour after their dose of Cabometyx.
-The dose may need to be reduced or treatment stopped temporarily if serious or intolerable side effects occur.
+Patients should not eat for at least two hours before and one hour after taking Cabometyx.
+The dose may need to be reduced or treatment stopped temporarily if serious or unacceptable side effects occur.
 Treatment is continued for as long as the patient benefits from it or until side effects become unacceptable.
 For further information, see the package leaflet.

 How does Cabometyx work?

 The active substance in Cabometyx, cabozantinib, is a ‘tyrosine kinase inhibitor’.
 This means that it blocks the activity of enzymes known as tyrosine kinases.
 These enzymes can be found in certain receptors (such as VEGF, MET, AXL and RET receptors) in cancer cells, where they activate several processes including cell division and the growth of new blood vessels to supply the cancer.
 By blocking the activity of these enzymes in cancer cells, the medicine reduces the growth and spread of the cancer.